 Ensifentrine is a unique, first-in-class drug candidate with both bronchodilator and anti-inflammatory properties.
 No other dual PDE3 and PDE4 inhibitor is on the market nor in clinical development, as far as we can ascertain.
-Generically, we consider ensifentrine's current closest potential competitors in the nebulized maintenance treatment of COPD in the U.S. market to be long-acting beta2-agonist bronchodilators and long-acting anti-muscarinic bronchodilators.
+Generically, we consider ensifentrine's current closest potential competitors in the nebulized maintenance treatment of COPD in the U.S. market to be long-acting beta2-agonist bronchodilators (Brovana® and Performist®) and long-acting anti-muscarinic bronchodilators (Yupelri® and Lonhala®Magnair®).
 However, neither class of drug provides an anti-inflammatory effect.
-We consider ensifentrine's current closest potential competitors in the DPI/pMDI maintenance treatment of COPD to be Symbicort, a combination of a long-acting beta2-agonist bronchodilator and ICS marketed by AstraZeneca plc, Spiriva, a long-acting anti-muscarinic bronchodilator marketed by Boehringer IngelheimGmbH, Advair, a combination of a long-acting beta2-agonist bronchodilator and ICS marketed by GlaxoSmithKline plc, or

-GlaxoSmithKline, Utibron Neohaler, a combination of a long-acting beta2-agonist and long-acting anti-muscarinic bronchodilator marketed by Novartis International AG, Breo, a combination of a long-acting beta2-agonist bronchodilator and ICS marketed by GlaxoSmithKline, and Anoro, a combination of a long-acting beta2-agonist bronchodilator and long-acting anti-muscarinic bronchodilator marketed by GlaxoSmithKline.
-A triple-combination therapy of a LAMA, a LABA and ICS, developed by GlaxoSmithKline and Chiesi Farmaceutici S.p.A. has been approved in the United States and the European Union and AstraZeneca also has a triple-therapy combination product in development.
+We consider ensifentrine's current closest potential competitors in the DPI/MDI maintenance treatment of COPD to be Symbicort®, a combination of a long-acting beta2-agonist bronchodilator and ICS marketed by AstraZeneca plc, Spiriva®, a long-acting anti-muscarinic bronchodilator marketed by Boehringer IngelheimGmbH, Advair®, a combination of a long-acting beta2-agonist bronchodilator and ICS marketed by GlaxoSmithKline, Utibron Neohaler®, a combination of a long-acting beta2-agonist bronchodilator marketed by Novartis International AG, Breo®, a combination of a long-acting beta2-agonist bronchodilator and ICS marketed by GlaxoSmithKline, and Anoro®, a combination of a long-acting beta2-agonist bronchodilator and long-acting anti-muscarinic bronchodilator marketed by GlaxoSmithKline.
+A triple-combination therapy of a LAMA, a LABA and ICS, developed by GlaxoSmithKline and Chiesi Farmaceutici S.p.A. has been approved in the United States and the European Union and AstraZeneca also has a triple-therapy combination product that was approved in China in December 2019.